-The GDPR and DPA 2018 require that personal data should be kept for no longer than is necessary for the purposes for which the personal data are processed (except in certain specific and limited instances).
+The Data Protection Act 2018 and UK GDPR require that personal data should be kept for no longer than is necessary for the purposes for which the personal data are processed (except in certain specific and limited instances).

 The University’s Record Retention Schedule (RRS) is a tool that enables the University to transparently demonstrate how the organisation complies with its data protection obligations by making provision for the time periods for which common classes of record are retained by UOW.

 Full details of the retention periods of records can be found by viewing the records management page and selecting the University’s Record Retention Schedule (RRS), which is kept up to date separately.

 Under the Data Protection Act 2018 and UK GDPR you have a number of important rights free of charge.

 - Be informed of how we collect and use your personal data;

 - Access your personal data;

 - Require us to correct any mistakes in the data we hold on you;